UK-CTF/2018-NCA-F2F-Qualifier/README.md

 We can now use our open source intelligence to see if any meaningful information can be extracted.
 To note, when examining the **World Pictures** folder, it contains a dead shortcut link to a TOR browser application.

 ## Examining OSI

+When entering the URL retrieved from Mummy.contact, we're given a facebook profile of a person named 'Gary KettleThorne'.
+Gary has one friend, 'Sarah Short' and one acquiantance in 'Banner Blackstone', who is a friend of Sarah.
+When inspecting Banner Blackstone’s profile, it appears to contain an image of a facebook post from Gary, alleging their infiltration into a system and stealing funds.
+The photo contained in the facebook post is found on the suspects computer under the file **bare money.jpg** in the **Dog.7z** compressed file.

+We also find a mobile number posted by Gary (078912345678), and also find out that he has a dog named 'Skye' by looking at his personal information.
+On the first attempt, using 'Skye' as the password to unzip **Dog.7z** is unsucessful, however the string 'skye' is successful!
+The contents of the **Dog** folder isn't too interested, any scanning of strings in file metadata proved that there was no data hidden.
+However, useful information such as Date Creation and giving a general desciption of the image was collected.

+# Conclusion

+The quiz overall was quite tame in difficulty.
+Basic questions about NCA documentation and ACPO guidelines were given, as well as questions about metadata and hidden information found within the files.
+Overall the event was quite enjoyable, however some things could have been changed to improve such as editing file headers (instead of simply changing the extension of the sqlite3 file).
+It would have also been nice to see some registry analysis instead of trawling solely through file metadata, however a USB pendrive's E01 size may be considerably smaller than a hard drive so we can see why CSC/NCA decided to go with this type of media.
+That being said it was assembled event and are looking forward to seeing other attendees in August!

+--sYNC

+Dificulty: 3/10
+Enjoyability: 6/10